Revision Joint Replacement

 Why revision surgery is more complicated than initial surgery

-It’s important to note that a revision knee replacement doesn’t provide the same lifespan as the initial replacement (usually about 10 years rather than 20).
+It’s important to note that a revision joint replacement doesn’t provide the same lifespan as the initial replacement (usually about 10 years rather than 20).
 The accumulated trauma, scar tissue, and mechanical breakdown of components lead to diminished performance.
 Revisions are also more susceptible to complications.

 In addition, once the surgeon removes the prosthesis, there is less bone remaining.
 In some instances, a bone graft — transplanting a piece of bone transplanted from another part of the body or from a donor — might be required to support the new prosthesis.
 A bone graft adds support and encourages new bone growth.